hy939251175/SANGRE_Resolution_expansion_MRseg/README.md

 ## Acknowledgement

 We appreciate the work of [G-CASCADE](https://github.com/SLDGroup/G-CASCADE) for providing the foundation of our framework.
-Also, thank our collegues Aggie and Oscar for the help.
+Also, thank our collegues Aggie and Oscar for providing the foundational framework for the speech MRI experiment.